 COBRA (Consolidated Omnibus Budget Reconciliation Act) - a federal law that allows enrollees to continue their health coverage for a limited period of time after their group coverage ends as the result of certain employment or life event changes.

-CPI (Clinical Performance Improvement) Initiative - a GIC program which seeks to improve health care quality while containing costs for the Commonwealth and our members.
-Claims data from all six GIC health carriers are aggregated to identify differences in physician quality and cost efficiency, and this information is given back to the plans to tier specialists.
-Members who choose to see high-performing doctors pay lower copays.
+CPI (Clinical Performance Improvement) Initiative – Under this program, which applies to employee/non-Medicare members of Fallon Health, Health New England, Neighborhood Health Plan and the UniCare State Indemnity Plan, claims data from the GIC health carriers are aggregated to identify differences in physician quality and cost efficiency, and this information is given back to the plans to tier specialists.
+Members who choose to see high-performing doctors pay lower copays

 DCAP (Dependent Care Assistance Program) - a pre-tax benefit for state employees that allows participants to set aside a certain amount of their income annually to use to pay certain employment-related dependent care expenses, such as child care or day camp for a dependent child under the age of 13 and/or a disabled adult dependent.

 Deductible - a set dollar amount which must be satisfied within a calendar year before the health plan begins making payments on claims.